colindembovsky/pipelines-as-code/readme.md

 ![Value in Prod](images/var-group-prod.png "Value in Prod")

-> **Note**: The format for inline varialbes alters slightly when you have variable groups - you have to use the `- name/value` format.
+> **Note**: The format for inline variables alters slightly when you have variable groups - you have to use the `- name/value` format.

 This example demonstrates a couple of things:
 1. Integration with variable groups